rincondf/sequential.pops/cran-comments.md

 This is a resubmission.
 In this version I have:

- * Reduced the number of simulation runs in examples of STBP.eval to reduce computing time
+ * Rewritten the output for R/SPRT.R.
+The output is now an object from which users may extract the information they are interested in.
+ * Removed all cat()/print() that generated not easily suppressed information messages to the console.
- * Updated the corresponding comments which now direct users to vignettes for examples with appropriate number of runs.
+ * Updated the corresponding comments, examples and vignettes.